 - A favorite with my kids is gluten free chocolate chip muffins.
-They love the chocolate aspect, of course, but I also love the sour cream muffins base.
+They love the chocolate aspect, of course, but I also love the sour cream muffin base.
 It’s so good!

 - Gluten free blueberry banana muffins are also a perineal favorite.
 Much like the muffin recipe below, but with the addition of bananas to help keep them moist and flavorful.
 Another delicious blueberry variation is coconut flour blueberry muffins.

-- For spring time, there’s not much more perfect than gluten free carrot muffins.
-Similar to carrot cake with their delicious cinnamon flavor, but with a breakfast makeover.
+- For springtime, there’s not much more perfect than gluten free carrot muffins.
+Similar to carrot cake with its delicious cinnamon flavor, but with a breakfast makeover.

 - For fall, and whenever else I’m in the mood, gluten free pumpkin muffins are perfect.
 I especially love the glaze and cocoa nibs in this recipe.